pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 #.
 In Python, a library of code is called what?
 #.
 What do we call a line of code in Python which includes the function name, parentheses,
    numbers, text and everything else required perform an operation?
 #.
+When we call a function that is inside a library,  what character do we use
+   to separate the library name and the function name?
+#.
+According to PEP-8, should we put a space after a comma that separates parameters?
+#.
 What function is used to open a window?
 Just list the function name, don't include
    the library or parameters.
 #.
+What do we call the names of the functions and parameter order that make up
+   how we interface with a library?
+#.
 What function name sets the background colors?
 #.
 What function name must happen before you start drawing?
 #.
 What function name happens after drawing?
 #.
 Colors are specified using three numbers that represent what?
 #.
 If a color is turned all the way OFF, what number is used?
 #.
 If a color is turned all the way ON, what number is used?
 #.
-A bit can hold what numbers?
+A bit can hold what two numbers?
 #.
 A byte is made up of how many bits?
 #.
 A byte can hold how many different combinations of numbers?